I love to make things–to draw, paint, cook, garden, rearrange the furniture, write, craft, talk, joke around.

 1. Start at the end.
-Goals are great but we forget that what we are after is not so much the THING but what we image the THING will make us feel.
+Goals are great but we forget that what we are after is not so much the THING but what we imagine the thing will make us FEEL.
 The good news is, we don’t need to wait.
 We can have the feeling right now.

 2. Take tiny steps.
 Martha Beck says, if you aren’t getting where you want to go, try taking smaller steps.
 Tiny steps get us there faster because they are manageable and therefore sustainable.
 As we take them and continue to take them, we build momentum.
 We become our own evidence.

 3. Bring the fear with you.
 Our fear stops us because we believe it’s a sign that we’re not okay, we’re not ready, we’re not enough.
 None of those is true.
 We don’t need to get rid of it in order to move toward what matters.
 We get to bring it along.